 If the block inherits a sample time of

 If the block input is an array, you can resize the block to show more than just the first element.
-You can resize the block vertically or horizontally, and the block adds display fields in the appropriate direction.
+You can resize the block vertically or horizontally.
+If the block input is a vector, the block sequentially adds display fields from left to right and top to bottom.
+The block displays as many values as possible.
 A black triangle indicates that the block is not displaying all input array elements.

 The Display block shows the first 200 elements of a vector signal and the first 20 rows and 10 columns of a matrix signal.

 To use the block as a floating display, select the Floating display check box.
 The block input port disappears and the block displays the value of the signal on a selected line.

 Turn off signal storage reuse for your model.
 See Signal storage reuse in the Simulink® documentation for more information.